V01dDweller/vim_install/README.md

 ## Requirements

-* Ansible user on target system must have sudo to root
+* sudo-to-root for Ansible user on target host.

 ## Dependencies